Measure 11 reform, other criminal justice bills, move forward

 Marijuana conviction changes

-The persistent message put out by advocates for 1008 and 1013 is that it's not retroactive, the entire point of Senate Bill 420 is to vacate old sentences.
-The bill from Sen. Lew Frederick, D-Portland, would set aside marijuana convictions imposed before the state legalized pot.
+The persistent message put out by advocates for Senate Bills 1008 and 1013 is that they're not retroactive, while the entire point of Senate Bill 420 is to vacate old sentences.
+The bill authored by state Sen. Lew Frederick (D-Portland) would set aside marijuana convictions imposed before the state legalized pot.

 An amendment to the bill makes it easier for someone to come forward saying they have such a charge.

-The bill prompted some engaged questioning by McLane, who questioned why someone with other convictions should automatically get a marijuana conviction overturned.
-When a lawyer from the Oregon chapter of the American Civil Liberties Union started to go into the pitfalls of the war on drugs, McLane questioned her reasoning.
+The bill prompted some pushback by McLane, who questioned why someone with other convictions should automatically get a marijuana conviction overturned.
+When a lawyer from the Oregon chapter of the ACLU started to go into the pitfalls of the war on drugs, McLane questioned her reasoning.

-Since the initiative was started in the 1970s by the Nixon administration, the federal government has spent $1 trillion to fight drugs in the U.S., though many argue to little effect as drugs remain a large problem.
-Drug arrests have led to a disproportionate number of minorities being incarcerated, despite evidence showing white people use drugs just as often.
+Since the nation's war on drugs started in the 1970s by the Nixon administration, the federal government has spent $1 trillion to fight drugs in the United States, to little effect as drugs remain a troubling problem in the country.

 However, that wasn't explained to McLane.
-During the line of questioning.
-Rep. Janelle Bynum, D-Clackamas, became visibly agitated, then asked Williamson to call a break.
+During the line of questioning state Rep. Janelle Bynum (D-Clackamas) became visibly agitated, then asked Williamson to call a break.
 The two went to the hallway, then Williamson talked to McLane in the hallway.
 When they returned, the question was not re-asked, nor was an answer solicited.